A Closer Look at the Rasmussen College – Tampa/Brandon Campus

 How is the Tampa/Brandon campus involved in the local community?

 Being in a major metropolitan area doesn’t mean the campus isn’t closely involved with its community.
-Students and instructors have worked with the Hillsborough Education Foundation, a group that gives educational resources and assistance to students in Hillsborough County.
+Students and instructors have participated in fundraising efforts and school supply drives in partnership with the Hillsborough Education Foundation, a group that gives educational resources and assistance to students in Hillsborough County.

 The Tampa roots of this campus don’t stop there.
 Graduates from the Tampa/Brandon campus are frequently employed by the Hospital Corporation of America, Florida Hospital, Pasco County and Access Healthcare.